slsa-framework/slsa/docs/get-started.md

                 <div class="bg-white h-full rounded-lg p-10">
                     <p class="h4 font-bold mb-6">Overview<p>
                     <p>
                         This guide will help you achieve Level 1, and it should take less than two hours for an individual project.
-The goals is to:
+The goals are to:
                     <ul class="list-disc my-6 pl-6">
-                        <li>Automate your builds</li>
+                        <li>Document your build process (generate unsigned provenance)</li>
-                        <li>Produce provenance data</li>
+                        <li>Allow downstream users to verify that the provenance exists</li>
                     </ul>
                     </p>
                     <p class="mb-10">